ktorio/ktor-documentation/topics/server-di-dependency-resolution.md

 ### Use property delegation {id="property-delegation"}

-When using property delegation, the dependency is resolved lazily when the property is first accessed:
+When using property delegation, the dependency will only be resolved during the startup validation phase:

 ```kotlin
 val service: GreetingService by dependencies